 It isn’t unusual to see people wandering around barefoot in this free and easy town.
 People from all around the world come here to live and work, so you’ll meet plenty of foreigners, and there is a predominantly young demographic.

-There is so much to see and do in Byron Bay.
+Things to see and do in Byron Bay

 It is probably best known around the world for its magnificent beaches, but here you can also find world heritage rainforests, rainbow-adorned mountains and volcanoes.